 As you can see, your body – and your bra size – will fluctuate a lot during your pregnancy.
 Your midwife will be able to explain to you exactly what sort of bra you should be wearing and when during your pregnancy and immediately afterwards, but make sure that – where you can – your bra is properly fitted by a professional with experience in nursing and maternity bras.

 A surprising number of women wear the wrong bra, so if you are in the early stages of pregnancy, make sure you get professionally fitted for the correct bra size before your body starts to change significantly.
-You can use our great Bra Fit Challenge to see if you’re wearing the correct size: just click on the icon to open the quiz and answer a series of simple questions about your bra!
+You can use our great Bra Fit guide to see if you’re wearing the correct size: just click on the icon to open the quiz and answer a series of simple questions about your bra!

 Your pregnancy and the period immediately after the birth of your baby can be a tricky time for your body and hormones – make sure that you’re supported and comfortable by wearing a properly fitting nursing bra.